Black Lagoon (TV series)

-Black Lagoon (stylized in all caps) is a Japanese anime television series based on Rei Hiroe's manga series Black Lagoon.
-It was produced by Madhouse, Geneon Entertainment and Shogakukan and directed and written by Sunao Katabuchi, with Masanori Shino designing the characters and Edison composing the music.
-The first season was broadcast in Japan from April to June 2006; it was followed by a second season, titled The Second Barrage, broadcast from October to December of the same year.
-A five-episode original video animation (OVA), subtitled Roberta's Blood Trail, was launched from July 2010 to June 2011.
-In North America, the anime series was originally licensed by Geneon Entertainment in 2006 and was later acquired by Funimation in 2008, who also licensed the OVA and released it in 2013.
+Black Lagoon (stylized in all caps) is a Japanese anime television series based on the manga series Black Lagoon by Rei Hiroe.
+It was animated by Madhouse and produced by Geneon Entertainment, Shogakukan and Geneon USA.
+The series was directed and written by Sunao Katabuchi, with Masanori Shino designing the characters and Edison composing the music.
+The first season was broadcast in Japan from April to June 2006; it was followed by a second season, subtitled The Second Barrage, which was broadcast from October to December of the same year.

+A five-episode original video animation (OVA) series, subtitled Roberta's Blood Trail, was released from July 2010 to June 2011.
+It is officially recognized as the third season.

+In North America, the anime series was originally licensed by Geneon USA in 2006.
+It was later acquired by Funimation (now Crunchyroll) in 2008 after the former's dissolution, with the company later licensing the OVAs and regionally releasing it in August 2013.

 Plot

 Rokuro "Rock" Okajima is a 25-year-old Japanese salaryman employed by Asahi Industries in Tokyo during the mid-1990s.
 While on a business assignment, he is captured by the Lagoon Company, a crew of pirate mercenaries operating an Elco-type PT boat named Black Lagoon, which specializes in smuggling operations throughout Southeast Asia.
 The group consists of Dutch, an African-American veteran of the U.S. Navy who serves as the captain; Revy, a Chinese-American markswoman and the crew's primary combatant; and Benny, a Jewish-American mechanic and electronics expert who handles technical operations.

 After his company disavows him, Rock chooses to remain with the Lagoon Company, adapting to their criminal lifestyle while maintaining his diplomatic demeanor and corporate skills.
 He assumes the role of negotiator and intermediary, providing the crew with a legitimate facade for their dealings.
 The group operates out of Roanapur, a fictional Thai port city that functions as a haven for criminals, including the yakuza, the Chinese triad, the Russian Bratva, the Italian mafia, and the Colombian cartel.

 The Lagoon Company engages in various high-risk missions, frequently encountering violent confrontations with rival criminals, law enforcement, and other mercenary groups.
 Their operations span maritime smuggling, armed escorts, and illicit trade, often leading to large-scale firefights and tactical engagements across the region.